mironovdm/tls-basic-auth-proxy/README.md

 PROXIED_PORT = 9090
 ```

-These settings determine network interface where this TLS-server would be listen for
+These settings determine network interface where this TLS-server will listen for
 incoming connections.
 Leave `HOST` to empty string if you need to listen on all
-available intefaces:
+available interfaces:
 ```python
 HOST = ''
 PORT = 9091
 ```

-Change basic-auth credentials to desired values:
+Change basic-auth credentials to preferred values:
 ```python
 BASIC_LOGIN = 'admin'
 BASIC_PASSWD = 'passwd'